Poufy/professorEST-api/README.md

 ## ProfessorEST-api

-I was asked by a local company called professorEST to store their data online and allow them to query that data using certain parameters from either a phone or a webpage.
+An API for a local company called professorEST to store their data online and allow them to query and export that data using certain parameters from either a phone or a webpage.

 ## Tools